-The Artifact beta is scheduled to begin at some point during October, and in order to take part in it ahead of the November launch you'll need a beta key.
+The Artifact beta is scheduled to launched at the end of November, and in order to take part in it ahead of the official release you'll need a beta key.

 A handful of options are available for those of you who want an early look at the game, and in this article we're outlining all of the known methods you have at your disposal.

 Before we move onto the currently known methods for obtaining an Artifact beta key, it's well worth pointing out a few things that might seem obvious but are always worth repeating: